spinnaker/spinnaker.github.io/guides/tutorials/codelabs/hello-deployment/index.md

 ![](jenkins2.png)

-2. Build and Publish Job
+2. Build and publish job

 This job will be responsible for building and publishing our package, along with passing the package and version name to Spinnaker.